High Atlas Foundation

 In Morocco, 70% of agricultural land generates 15% of agricultural revenue, due to the traditional growing of barley and corn.
 Meanwhile, rural poverty affects 75% of people and Transitioning away from this staple-crop growing cycle towards a more profitable crop is an essential step toward alleviating rural poverty.

 Additionally, value loss along the agricultural chain is also a major cause of systemic, generational rural poverty.
-By monitoring trees for carbon offsets and commercializing carbon credits, Morroccans can critically benefit from these activities.
+By monitoring trees for carbon offsets and commercializing carbon credits, Moroccans can critically benefit from these activities.

 With community partners, High Atlas Foundation (HAF) grows trees in nurseries at a subsidized rate for farmers, cooperatives, associations, and education centers.
 HAF’s tree monitoring system secures voluntary and credited carbon offsets, integrating and maximizing the benefits from remote sensing and ground-truthing with community engagement.
 In addition, HAF provides consultancy and capacity-building workshops to achieve value-added processing of agricultural products from the growing communities and their cooperatives.